 4. Subtle comparison of ‘other countries’ with England.
 Implying that the culture we are in is inferior and that he comes from a better place, a fairer more reasonable place.
 Again superiority and defensiveness modelled beautifully for us.

 Mourinho used a classic leadership ‘lever’ of ‘victimhood.
 If you can persuade your team that you are victims, the world is against you and you’ve got your backs up against the wall, you can rally them together and ignite fresh motivation and most of all loyalty to you, of ‘us against the world’.
 Its a highly effective and very temporary lever, not a sustainable healthy one.

 Lets’ contrast Mr. Mourinho’s school of leadership with what Jesus models for us.

 1. Jesus was direct and clear in his rebukes of others.
 He didn’t mince his words about the Pharisees and Sadducees.
 He challenged their hollow religion, he pointed out their pride and he was willing to front up to their hypocrisy with direct statements.
 He was willing to take the rap for his confrontation of abuse of power.

-2. The early church were victims of injustice, Jesus himself was killed unjustly, he was killed for claiming to be who he really was.
+2. The early church experienced injustice, Jesus himself was killed unjustly, he was killed for claiming to be who he really was.
 Jesus didn’t tell his followers to take on a victim mindset though.
 He told us to believe that we are part of a greater kingdom, to know that he defeated satan and that we are to be patient and forgiving to those who persecute us.